 To the extent the Funds invest in senior loans, the Funds may be subject to greater levels of credit risk, call risk, settlement risk and liquidity risk, than funds that do not invest in such securities.
-These instruments are considered predominantly speculative with respect to an issuer's continuing ability to make principal and interest payments, and may be more volatile than other types of securities.
+Senior loans are often issued by heavily indebted companies, and therefore can be particularly susceptible to a wide variety of risks.
+Senior loans may not be backed by adequate collateral and can be subject to faster payment schedules than other types of obligations.
+These instruments are considered predominantly speculative with respect to an issuer's continuing ability to make principal and interest payments, and may be more volatile and more difficult to value than other types of securities (including other debt securities).
 An economic downturn or individual corporate developments could adversely affect the market for these instruments and reduce the Funds' ability to sell these instruments at an advantageous time or price.
 An economic downturn would generally lead to a higher non-payment rate and, a senior loan may lose significant market value before a default occurs.
 The Funds may also be subject to greater levels of liquidity risk than funds that do not invest in senior loans.
 In addition, the senior loans in which the Funds invest may not be listed on any exchange and a secondary market for such loans may be comparatively illiquid relative to markets for other more liquid fixed income securities.
 Consequently, transactions in senior loans may involve greater costs than transactions in more actively traded securities.
-Restrictions on transfers in loan agreements, a lack of publicly-available information, irregular trading activity and wide bid/ask spreads among other factors, may, in certain circumstances, make senior loans difficult to sell at an advantageous time or price than other types of securities or instruments.
+Restrictions on transfers in loan agreements, a lack of publicly-available information, irregular trading activity and wide bid/ ask spreads among other factors, may, in certain circumstances, make senior loans difficult to sell at an advantageous time or price than other types of securities or instruments.
 These factors may result in a Fund being unable to realize full value for the senior loans and/or may result in a Fund not receiving the proceeds from a sale of a senior loan for an extended period after such sale, each of which could result in losses to a Fund.
 Senior loans may have extended trade settlement periods which may result in cash not being immediately available to a Fund.
 As a result, transactions in senior loans that settle on a delayed basis may limit a Fund's ability to make additional investments or satisfy the Fund's redemption obligations.
 A Fund may seek to satisfy any short-term liquidity needs resulting from an extended trade settlement process by, among other things, selling portfolio assets, holding additional cash or entering into temporary borrowing arrangements with banks and other potential funding sources.
 If an issuer of a senior loan prepays or redeems the loan prior to maturity, a Fund will have to reinvest the proceeds in other senior loans or similar instruments that may pay lower interest rates.